 During this process, we may reach out to you several times to verify facts of your case.
 Our team of paralegals and legal assistants is tasked with finding every possible piece of information we can to support your claim, so we need your full cooperation to do so.

 Once your treatment has finished, or at the point where we have gathered sufficient evidence of how much medical treatment you will need in the future, we will write a demand to be submitted to the insurance company.
-This will outline the evidence we have including your medical records, our estimates for what your future costs associated with the injuries are, and references to past trial decisions in similar personal injury cases.
+This will outline the evidence we have including your medical records, our estimates for what your future costs associated with the injuries are, and references to past trial decisions in similar New Orleans personal injury cases.

 The insurance company will most likely not accept our demand.
 They will come back with an offer or request more evidence in order to make one.
 When we receive an offer on your behalf, our attorney will reach out to you to discuss it.
 During that conversation, you will decide whether you are ready to accept it, based on the advice of the attorney.
 We will continue to negotiate with the insurance company until our attorney believes you are getting a top offer for your case.